There are huge pressures on families during coronavirus but students have also learned and developed many skills and aptitudes at home.

 Supporting the community

 The NEU is recommending that schools put together free Create Boxes to send home for children who might not have creative supplies available.
 What could students create for their neighbourhood?
 What art activities could your school community do together, to still feel connected?
 Could students drop posters in to display on the school gates?
-Could students decorate stones or tiles with what they are missing?
+Could students decorate stones or tiles with positive messages?

 Community of professionals

 As a professional learning community, staff need the opportunity to talk about what training and professional development would help them to respond to the new challenges.
-Trauma informed approaches?
 Online skills?
 Reading for pleasure?
 Although there are multiple short-term challenges, this is not the time to give up on CPD.
 Your NEU union group should identify what CPD is the priority to support you to adjust the curriculum, refresh assessment skills and respond to the social and emotional needs of your students.
-Your school will need to build its capacity to respond to children’s emotional and learning needs, and to manage the transition phase when it comes - this needs to be a collective discussion.
+Your school will need to build its capacity to respond to children’s emotional and learning needs, and to manage healthy transitions back to school- this needs to be a collective discussion.

 Support for all school staff

 NQTs, trainees, cleaners, school nurses, food preparation workers and supply teachers are all key workers.
 All school staff need support.
 As a school team you will know the particular needs of your colleagues, and your union rep will be able to support members where necessary.
 The NEU expects exceptional treatment to be given this year for those on initial teacher training, with those on course to gain QTS receiving it.
-The NEU has also called on schools to continue paying supply educators until the end of their engagement and to maintain contracts, including those agreed but not yet started.
 The NEU encourages schools to support all their workers, regardless of their role or activity level, at this time.

 How to create a sense of place and belonging in your setting